French Romanesque Painting (c.1000-1200)

 The central theme must be interpreted as a struggle between good and evil, in which the scenes, often without direct relation to one another, are taken either from the Old or the New Testament or from other sources.
 On a thinnish plaster, standing out against a light background, the figures, single or in groups, painted in simple but strong colours (red and yellow ochres, red-brown and earth-green) have a spellbinding expressive power.
 Amongst the best-preserved scenes, Christ in the underworld delivering Adam and Eve, David slaying the lion, and the figure of a man clapping his hands, usually identified as Saul , are sufficient proof of the genius of the artist, making masterly use of the narrow space at his disposal in the crypt.

-The opinion expressed by Merimee in 1845, when he was Intendant of Fine Arts, still holds good: the frescoes of Saint-Savin constitute the most important and magnificent ensemble of Romanesque paintings in France.
+The opinion expressed by Merimee in 1845, when he was Intendant of Fine Arts, still holds good: the frescoes of Saint-Savin constitute the most important and magnificent ensemble of religious paintings of the Romanesque style, in France.
 The abbey church of Saint-Savin, which is exceptionally large (the nave is 140 feet long and 40-50 feet high) includes four great groups of paintings, those of the porch, the choir, the nave and the crypt.
 Several painters worked at Saint-Savin but, as though one master-painter had directed their collective work, the various sections have been executed with such similarity of feeling, without the intrusion of personal method, that one can almost speak of a "Saint-Savin style".

 In the vault of the nave, the first three bays are cut by double arches, and the remainder presents an unbroken surface.
 The cycle of painting comprises, in succession: the Creation, the Fall, Cain and Abel, the stories of Noah, Joseph and Moses; in all, thirty-six scenes, of which the order is interrupted here and there, probably owing to the conditions of building, the artists having to perform their task before that of the masons was completed.